-- Marketing: 360 customer integration can help the marketing department by pushing the relevant content and advertising to targeted segments.
+- Marketing: 360 customer integration can help the marketing department push relevant content and advertising to targeted segments.

-- Sales: The sales department can benefit from customer integration by improving lead conversion and reduce the time spent on poor prospects.
+- Sales: The sales department can benefit from customer integration by improving lead conversion and reducing the time spent on poor prospects.

-- Production: Production can benefit from vendor-customer integration by tailoring the production to demand, and minimize wastage.
+- Production: Production can benefit from vendor-customer integration by tailoring the production to demand and minimizing wastage.

 Best Practices for Integrating Customer Data

-Here are 4 best practices that’ll help you steer clear of the challenges associated with customer data integration:
+Here are four best practices that’ll help you steer clear of the challenges associated with customer data integration:

 1. Identify the Source Points

-The first best practice is to identify the source systems from where you need to extract data and then go for a solution that supports those sources.
-You can use an enterprise-grade tool, preferably one that has built-in connectors so you can extract your customer data without writing any code.
+The first best practice is identifying the source systems from which you need to extract data and finding a solution that supports those sources.
+You can use an enterprise-grade tool, preferably one with built-in connectors that also allows you to build no-code data pipelines, to extract your customer data without writing any code.

 2. Outline Data Categories and Allocate Access

 Classify who can access your customer information and why.
-Particularly, recognize who will be responsible for the integration process and what their job will be.
+Particularly, recognize who will be responsible for the integration process and their job.
 Will it be IT experts, business users, or a completely different team?
 This will help protect the sanctity of integrated customer data.

 3. Define Integration Goals